srackham/rimu/README.md

   and parametrized macros.
 - Element syntax and behavior can be modified and extended.
 - Written in TypeScript.
-- Available from Github and as an npm module.
+- Browser and npm compatible library.
 - Includes command-line compiler, JavaScript library, TypeScript library declaration file, playground GUI,
   Vim syntax highlighter and a unit test suite.